-This is undoubtedly the main reason many consider becoming a landlord.
+This is undoubtedly the main reason for becoming a landlord.

-All rental income a landlord receives is taxable, and buy-to-let mortgages tend to have higher rates than others.
+All rental income a landlord receives is taxable and you can’t get tax relief on mortgage interest any more, even though buy-to-let mortgages tend to have higher rates than others.

-Renting a property can provide an ongoing income which can be saved as a pension, or for a 'rainy day', plus - if your living situation changes - it's also possible for you to use the property yourself (so long as you uphold any contracts signed with tenants).
+Renting a property can provide an ongoing income which can be saved as a pension (subject to certain criteria, your tax status and contribution allowances), or for a 'rainy day'.
+Plus, if your living situation changes then you could always live in the property yourself (so long as you don’t break any contracts signed with tenants).

 Being a landlord is like managing your own business, which can be very rewarding.
-You get to make the decisions on costs, contracts and terms, plus whether or not you want to sell your asset, and when.
-You're the boss!
+You get to make the decisions on costs, contracts and terms.
+You can also decide whether or not you want to sell the asset, and when.

-Despite some tax breaks, you will have to pay tax on any rental income and deal with the associated paperwork.
+Despite some tax breaks, you'll have to pay tax on any rental income and deal with the paperwork.

-Bear in mind also that - if and when you choose to get out - it may take some time to sell the property and release your assets.
+If or when you choose to stop being a landlord, it could take some time to sell the property and release your assets.

-It's not enough to simply have a house to let, being a landlord can incur many further expenses, not all of which are tax deductible.
-Some common costs include:
+Being a landlord can incur many expenses, not all of which are tax deductible.
+Common costs include:

 Burst pipes, lost keys, broken boilers... all the household emergencies that could apply to you at home apply to your tenants, too.

-Unless you employ an agency to deal with this sort of thing (an extra expense), you need to be prepared to deal with panic-stricken phone calls at all hours of the day or night from tenants needing help.
+Unless you employ an agency to deal with this sort of thing (an extra expense), you need to be prepared to deal with panic-stricken phone calls from tenants at all hours of the day or night.

-A broken door handle or dripping tap may be the sort of thing you can fix yourself, but your tenants might not be quite as DIY-savvy.
+A broken door handle or dripping tap may be the sort of thing you can fix yourself, but you can’t expect your tenants to do it.

 Being a landlord can be a time-consuming job.
-In addition to time spent sorting contracts, undertaking maintenance, sorting any disputes and dealing with taxes, you'll need to spend quality time vetting prospective tenants.
+As well as managing contracts, undertaking maintenance, dealing with disputes and sorting out your taxes, you'll need to spend time vetting prospective tenants.

 It can be a bit of a wrench allowing new people into your property, especially if you've lived there yourself and view it as your home.
-Being a landlord means cutting any emotional ties to your property, learning to deal with wear and tear and not wincing if your tenant’s taste in scatter cushions doesn't match your own.
+Being a landlord means cutting any emotional ties to your property and learning to deal with wear and tear or your tenant’s questionable taste and habits.

 Landlords - particularly buy-to-let landlords - often get a raw deal in the media, especially during periods of housing crises.
-The long-held stereotype of landlords as dodgy wheeler-dealer types doesn't help, either!
+But by being a good landlord, you’ll help to remove this stigma.